 ART MDM-8L: I'm only reviewing this because I happen to have it around; it's not something you'd use in an onstage rig.
-This is a rackmount analog limiter with eight completely independant channels.
+This is a rackmount analog limiter with eight completely independent channels.
 It was intended for use in multitrack recording, but it would also be well suited to a PA system.

 Each channel has its own in/outputs and controls, and can be stereo linked with an adjacent channel.
 There is both a compressor circuit and a peak limiter per channel, but the only controls are input gain and output level.
-All of the other compression parameters (attack, ratio, etc.) are either preset or "program dependant", automatically varying based on the signal coming in.
+All of the other compression parameters (attack, ratio, etc.) are either preset or "program dependent", automatically varying based on the signal coming in.
 The comp ratio is low, around 3:1.
 The limiter circuit automatically engages at a few dB higher than the compression, for the most natural results.
 The "MDM mode" switch sets all of the output levels to the same setting.

 This is a very quiet and clean processor, with natural smooth action and few artifacts.
 The tone is mostly transparent.
 During strong/heavy limiting the highs can seem dull or dark, and the lows are held back, but otherwise they are not rolled off.
 As with most two-knob comps and program-dependent systems, it can't be expected to handle every crazy signal or special requirement equally well, but as a general-purpose compromise it is effective.